We are currently experiencing internet and phone issues in some of our centres. For all enquiries, please contact mail@hearandsay.com.au.

 There are two common terms applied when a child experiences speech difficulties: speech delays and speech disorders.
 These two terms are sometimes used interchangeably but actually explain two distinct presentations.

-A delay occurs when a child follows the typical path of speech development, but at a slower rate, i.e., acquiring speech sounds later or taking more time to stop speech errors.
+A delay occurs when a child follows the typical path of speech development, but at a slower rate, i.e., acquiring speech sounds later than expected or phonological processes continuing for longer than expected.

-A disorder occurs when a child deviates from the typical path of speech development (missing, adding, or rearranging steps), sometimes at a slower rate, i.e., producing unusual, disordered, or inconsistent speech errors.
+A disorder occurs when a child does not follow the typical path of speech development (missing, adding, or rearranging steps) or presents with errors that are not typically observed in the development of speech.

 What causes speech delays?